 English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to write and speak fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society; pupils, therefore, who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.

 (National Curriculum 2014)

-We aim to develop pupils’ abilities within a programme made up of Speaking and Listening, Reading, Writing and Spelling, Vocabulary, Grammar and Punctuation.
-Pupils will be given opportunities to interrelate the requirements of English within a broad and balanced approach to the teaching of English across the curriculum, with opportunities to consolidate and reinforce taught literacy skills.
+We aim to develop pupils’ abilities within a programme made up of speaking and listening, reading and writing (including spelling, grammar and punctuation).
+Pupils will be given opportunities to apply their taught English skills within a broad and balanced approach across the curriculum.

 By the end of KS2 we aim for the children to be able to:

 ▪ read and write with confidence, fluency and understanding, orchestrating a range of independent strategies to self-monitor and correct;